 Portfolio Fast Track: From Request to Delivery¶

-This guide walks you through the entire portfolio lifecycle — from submitting your first request to delivering a finished project.
-It's designed to get you productive fast, not to cover every option.
-For full details, see the Portfolio reference docs.
+This guide walks you through the portfolio lifecycle -- from submitting your first request to delivering a finished project.
+It is designed to get you productive fast, not to cover every option.

 The Big Picture¶